 Some time ago I discovered Debbie Lyddon’s Marshscape Collage series on Pinterest.
 Since then I have often returned to look at Lyddon’s website and blog.
 I have used fabric as collage in encaustic painting but now I was thinking textile art first.
 I began looking for a new way to bring together textiles and encaustic wax painting.

 What is Encaustiflex?

-Encaustiflex is a new microfiber material, a rip-proof, paper-like product developed by Leslie Giuliani specifically for Encaustic monotypes.
+Encaustiflex is a new microfiber material, a rip-proof, paper-like product branded by Leslie Giuliani specifically for Encaustic monotypes.
+Encaustiflex is made of spun polyester and nylon using recycled soda bottles.
 Encaustiflex makes it possible for an artist to hand or machine sew their encaustic paintings!!!

 Thanks to Leslie for sending me a free sample to review here and for developing this product.
 I am so excited to introduce Encaustiflex to you.

 This is the exact process I used to make the landscape painting above.